JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/random_euler.rst

 Description
 -----------
-This node generate a random euler with a defined range.
+This node generates a random euler with a defined range.

 .. image:: images/random_euler_node.png
    :width: 160pt